aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 };
 ```

 The `ws` variable in this code includes all whitespace characters as defined by ECMAScript 5.
-Although it's not affected by the overall length of the string, it has its own weakness: **long leading and trailing whitespace**.
+Although it's not affected by the overall length of the string, it has its weakness: **long leading and trailing whitespace**.

 To work around this problem, we may use another final approach to combine regex's universal efficiency at trimming leading whitespace with nonregex method's speed at trimming trailing characters: